cjsauer18/Apps/README.md

-This repository consists of various personal side projects.
+This repository consists of various (complete and incomplete) personal side projects.

 Descriptions